SyncfusionExamples/Creating-a-.NET-MAUI-Histogram-Chart-to-Display-the-Atomic-Weight-Distribution-in-Periodic-Table/README.md

 We will enhance the appearance of the axis line by initializing the chart axis.

 - **Maximum:** This property sets the maximum value displayed on the respective axis.
-Any data points beyond this value won't be visible on the chart.

-- **Minimum:** Conversely, the minimum value sets the lower limit of the axis, ensuring that data points below this value won't be displayed.
+- **Minimum:** Conversely, the minimum value sets the lower limit of the axis.

 - **Interval:** Interval determines the spacing between major tick marks or grid lines on the axis.
 It helps in organizing and presenting data more clearly.

-- **ShowMajorGridLines:** Toggles the visibility of gridlines.
+- **ShowMajorGridLines:** Used to set the visibilty of the grid lines.

-- **Title:** The Title property within the NumericalAxis element is used to provide a descriptive label for the axis.

-**Chart Header Customization**

-Customizing the chart header empowers users to create visually appealing and informative charts that effectively communicate their data insights to others.
+- **Title:** Title is used to define the description data presented in chart.
+The unit of Atomic Weight is amu(Atomic Mass Unit) or Da (Dalton), the abbreviation of atomic weight is at. wt.

 **Tooltip Customization**